 Sustainable fashion is a complex topic, some choose to focus on the environmental aspect, the water use, chemical use, waste and transportation.
 But if we look at the industry in a holistic way, we must account for the human element behind the clothes we wear.
 The farmers that grow the cotton, those that mill the fibers, the tailors and manufactures and those who sell our clothing.
 And we cannot leave out the designers.
 Before the garment makes its way to your closet, it has passed through the hands of many others before you.

-We know that outside of the extraction industries, fashion is the SECOND largest polluter in the world.
-Cotton, one of the most commonly used fibers is referred to as the ‘dirtiest crop’ as it takes up only 2.5% of all arable land, yet uses 17% of all pesticides sprayed worldwide.
-The industry employs millions of people from around the world, many often working in precarious conditions.
+We know that the fast fashion industry is both socially and environmentally destructive.
+Cotton, one of the most commonly used fibers, is referred to as the ‘dirtiest crop’ as it takes up only 2.5% of all arable land, yet uses 17% of all pesticides sprayed worldwide.
+The industry employs millions of people from around the world, many of whom work in precarious conditions.

 So now that I have sufficiently depressed you with the issues surrounding fashion, specifically fast fashion, how do we combat this?
 We love fashion as much the average person, and luckily there are many fashion designers that have taken to producing slow fashion – a slowing down of the production cycle and a respect for the planet and those that make our products.